abaldoni/LoGConv/README.md

 ![](/docs/logchurch1.gif)

-CUndo this filter and apply a LoG filter with Sobel gradient convolution, same parameters as before, PC1=25, PC2=60.
+Undo this filter and apply a LoG filter with Sobel gradient convolution, same parameters as before, PC1=25, PC2=60.
 The image is now cleaner than before, but we have also lost details about the church.

 ![](/docs/logchurch2.gif)